jjpal/blue2greensalon/docs/Data Dictionary Data Sources and Elements.md

   - Columns:
      - receipt_id: receipt number
      - payment_date: date of the transaction
-     - receipt_description: service or product name
+     - receipt_desc: description of service or product name
      - client_code: unique client code
      - stylist: staff member who provided the service or sold the product
      - receipt_qty: number of services or product sold